three female college students talking and laughing

 MANDATORY- Meet with an Academic Advisor

-• Please note: A maximum of 6 credits will apply toward Undergraduate major or Graduate Program of study.
+Please note: A maximum of 6 credits will apply toward undergraduate major or graduate program of study.

-• Please note: It is not mandatory to complete an internship to graduate.
+Please note: It is not mandatory to complete an internship to graduate.

 Step 2:

-Meet with an Career Services Adviser
+Meet with a Career Services Advisor

-Do you have a Resume and Cover Letter?
+Need a Resume and Cover Letter?

 • creating/editing a resume or cover letter